0xb0rn3/droidB/README.md

 ## ⚠️ Critical Safety Notice

-> **WARNING:** This tool can permanently modify device firmware. **Always backup your data** before use and ensure you have official recovery images available.
+> **WARNING:** This tool can permanently modify device firmware and remove system applications. **Always backup your data** before use and ensure you have official recovery images available.
 >
 > **Improper use can brick your device.** Read documentation carefully before proceeding.